Back in the old days, the state and local tax (SALT) deduction was arguably the most popular tax deduction in America.

 Finally, look at your Schedule A and report your numbers (you’ll find the state and local tax on Line 5 of Schedule A).

 You’ll hear a lot of folks say the SALT deduction benefits taxpayers who live in states with high income and property taxes (think New York, New Jersey and California), which is partly true.
 But more so than that, the SALT deduction benefits high-income taxpayers who live in states with high tax rates.

 The higher your income, the more you care about tax deductions, regardless of where you live, because—you guessed it—you’re taxed at a higher rate.
 So if you make a lot of money, don’t rule out the SALT deduction, even if your state has low income taxes.

 Should You Take the SALT Deduction?

 Here’s the deal.
 As we talked about above, the SALT deduction limit for 2020 is capped at $10,000.
-So, let’s say you plan to use the state and local tax deduction.
-That means the most you can deduct is $10,000.
-If you’re a single filer the standard deduction maxes out at $12,200 so you have to find an additional $2,200 ($12,200 minus $10,000), beyond the SALT deduction, to make itemizing your tax deductions even worth it.
+Since the standard deduction is higher than that, you have to find additional deductions, beyond the SALT deduction, to make itemizing your tax deductions even worth it.

-That doesn’t mean it can’t be done—you can still deduct charitable givings, medical expenses, and mortgage interest—but it does mean you have to do some math.
+That doesn’t mean it can’t be done—you can still deduct donations to charity, medical expenses and mortgage interest—but it does mean you have to do some math.

 Still Feeling Unsure?
 Talk to a Tax Pro.